Hometown: Springfield, VA

 Where do you see yourself in five years?

 In five years, I see myself working as an associate at a firm, mainly in banking, specifically in middle-market banking or real estate.
 I would like to have purchased my first apartment somewhere in the city and move my cat Periwinkle in with me.
-I'd like to also be able to repay my mother for all her constant struggles in raising me and taking care of my dad, as one of my future goings is to retire early.
+I'd like to also be able to repay my mother for all her constant struggles in raising me and taking care of my dad, as one of my future goals is to retire early.
 By then, I think that I will have enough knowledge to be one step ahead in securing a financially stable future for me and my family.

 What advice would you give prospective or current students who are looking to pursue a similar path to yours?

 My advice is to always appreciate the value of time.
 Time matters.
 It sounds so cliché, but I didn't fully understand the value of time until my previous summer internship.
 I had a couple of set goals; to network, absorb as much knowledge as I can, and to learn how to live on my own in a completely different state 9 hours from my hometown.
 Time management and simply blocking out negativity really helped me survive the summer in Massachusetts.
 Another piece of advice I would give is to never give up.
-I've been in a variety of situations where it has seemed like all hope is lost but continued to push through those obstacles to get where I am today.
-Anything realistic feat or dream is achievable if enough practice, patience, and grit are present.
+I've been in a variety of situations where it has seemed like all help is lost but continued to push through those obstacles to get where I am today.
+Any realistic feat or dream is achievable if enough practice, patience, and grit are present.